-IDERA, Inc. customers have the sole responsibility to ensure their compliance with the laws and standards affecting their business.
+- IDERA, Inc. customers have the sole responsibility to ensure their compliance with the laws and standards affecting their business.
 IDERA, Inc. does not represent that its products or services ensure that customer is in compliance with any law.
-It is the responsibility of the customer to obtain legal, accounting, or audit counsel as to the necessary business practices and actions to comply with such laws.

-All Regulation Guidelines are available at both, the server level and the database level, except for the CIS Regulation Guideline.
+It is the responsibility of the customer to obtain legal, accounting, or audit counsel as to the necessary business practices and actions to comply with such laws. - All Regulation Guidelines are available at both, the server level and the database level, except for the CIS Regulation Guideline.
+The CIS Regulation Guideline can be applied only at the server level.